Course Descriptions

 Computer Literacy | Grade 6

 Grade 6 Tech skills is a yearlong course designed to help students with the technological transition from lower school to middle school.
-Students will learn the computer skills they need to have a successful middle school experience.
-Throughout the year, students receive training on different cloud computing resources, methods to improve their typing skills, and programs used in the middle school curriculum.
-Students also start thinking about programming logic and media arts development through the use of tools such as the Scratch programming language, Pivot animation software, and TinkerCAD 3D modeling program.
+Students receive training on different cloud computing resources, methods to improve their typing skills, and programs used in the middle school curriculum.
+The curriculum also includes programming logic and media arts development through the use of tools such as the Scratch programming language and the TinkerCAD 3D modeling program.

 Core Health